-Following is an unpaid review of Discovery Education's streaming by Diane Flynn Keith, Editor of Homefires, author of Carschooling: Over 350 Entertaining Games & Activities to Turn Travel Time into Learning Time, a nationally known homeschoolers, and a Co-op member:
+Following is an unpaid review of Discovery Education's streaming by Diane Flynn Keith, Editor of Homefires, author of Carschooling: Over 350 Entertaining Games & Activities to Turn Travel Time into Learning Time, a nationally known homeschoolers, and a Club member:

 If you're looking for some great materials to add interest to your homeschool curriculum, you will feel like a kid in a candy store with a Discovery streaming subscription!
 This resource takes a LONG time to completely explore.
 While reviewing this website, I met a teacher who told me that she uses videos, lesson plans, and quizzes from this website extensively in her classroom.
 Amazing!